robertnelson-co/project-REST-rant/README.md

 REST-Rant is an app where users can review restaurants.

+In the table below are the routes for this project:

 | Method| Path                      | Purpose           |
 |---    | ----                      | ---               |